hrydgard/ppsspp-site/news/2024-05-20-upcoming-ios-update.md

 tags: [releases]
 ---

-PPSSPP has only been out for iOS for a few days, and the response so far has been overwhelming already!
-It's great to hear from so many people trying out PPSSPP for iOS and enjoying it.
+PPSSPP has only been out for iOS for a few days, and the response so far has been overwhelming!
+It's great to hear from so many people trying out PPSSPP for iOS for the first time and enjoying it.
 Of course, the first release is a bit rough and ready, I prioritized getting it out early over making it perfect.
 So, here's what you can expect in the first update, which will be submitted for review in about a week:

 * Basic soft keyboard support, leading to:
   - RetroAchievements support